Elma-dev/Tacotron-TTS/README.md

 # Trump TTS Project

 **<span style="color:yellow;">Note: The `data_prep_trainig_inf.ipynb` notebook comprehensively details the entire process, including hands-on data preprocessing, analysis, and training, prior to the separation and transfer of code into individual Python (.py) files.
-Please review this notebook first for a complete understanding of the project's foundational steps. please click open on colab to see the full notebook.</span>**
+Please review this notebook first for a complete understanding of the project's foundational steps.</span>**

 ## Project Overview

-This project aims to create a Text-to-Speech (TTS) model capable of generating audio in the voice of Donald Trump.
-It leverages the Coqui TTS library, specifically fine-tuning a Tacotron2 model on a dataset of Donald Trump's speeches.
-The goal is to provide a robust and customizable TTS solution for generating realistic-sounding audio.
+This project aims to create a Text-to-Speech (TTS) model that generates audio in the voice of Donald Trump.
+It utilizes the Coqui TTS library, with a focus on fine-tuning both Tacotron2 and VITS models using a dataset of Trump's speeches.
+The objective is to deliver a robust and flexible TTS solution capable of producing realistic and expressive Trump-style speech.

 ## Directory Structure